lupiter/lupiter.github.io/_posts/2017-02-09-state-of-the-art-ipad.md

 * Excellent range of templates, including manga
 * Social integration
 * Stroke smoothing
+* Free!
 * Good digital and traditional emulation tools
 * Lots of tools for manga such as halftone and 8-bit layers

 * Complicated interface
 * Has ads on main screen
+* Does not support iPad split screen

 ## [Paintstorm Studio (Lite) →](https://appsto.re/au/Dxszbb.i)